pivotal-cf/service-instance-logs-cli-plugin/README.md

 ## Installing

+### From CF Community

+To install the plugin from the [Cloud Foundry Community Plugins](https://plugins.cloudfoundry.org/), run the following command:

+`cf install-plugin -r CF-Community "Service Instance Logging"`

+### From Manual Build

-To install the plugin in the `cf` CLI, first build it and then issue:
+To install the plugin in the `cf` CLI from generated, first build it and then issue:
 ```bash
 $ cf install-plugin -f $GOPATH/bin/service-instance-logs-cli-plugin